-While the Corporate Peer Group includes companies with significantly larger market capitalizations than the Company, there are not a sufficient number of peers with similar market capitalizations in our industry to develop a broadly representative peer group.
+The Corporate Peer Group includes companies with significantly larger market capitalizations than the Company because there are not a sufficient number of peers with similar market capitalizations in our industry to develop a broadly representative peer group.
 Therefore, the Committee determined that market capitalization should only be one of many factors considered when selecting a peer group.
-Revenues, lines of business and sources and competition for talent are also important and, thus, CBS Corporation and Netflix, Inc. are included in the Company's peer group.
-The Compensation Committee also took into account that Netflix uses the Company as one of its peers.
-The Committee further noted that while Discovery Communications Inc. and Scripps Networks Interactive, Inc. had announced their decision to merge, in December 2017, both companies were operating as separate public companies and would be each publicly disclosing their compensation.
-This Corporate Peer Group differs from that used in the stock performance graph contained in the Annual Report on Form 10-K. Since only a few of the companies in our peer group had an executive serving as a chief operating officer, the Compensation Committee also considered a supplemental reference group for the Company's Chief Operating Officer role, which includes business unit executives at CBS Corporation, Disney, Fox, Netflix, Paramount, and Viacom.
+Revenues, lines of business and sources and competition for talent are also important and, thus, CBS Corporation and Netflix, Inc. were again included in the Company's Corporate Peer Group for 2020.
+The Committee further noted that while Viacom Inc. and CBS Corporation had announced their decision to merge in August 2019, both companies were operating as separate public companies and would be each publicly disclosing their compensation.
+This Corporate Peer Group differs from that used in the stock performance graph contained in the Annual Report on Form 10-K.

-In connection with the review of 2019 compensation, Pay Governance presented to the Compensation Committee a comparison of total compensation and each of its components with the median in each position's peer group.
+In connection with the review of 2020 compensation, Pay Governance presented to the Compensation Committee a comparison of total compensation and each of its components with the median in each position's peer group.
 In its review, the compensation consultant noted that there was limited market information regarding the role and compensation of the Executive Chairman in its peer group.
-The Compensation Committee further considered that the Company's founder and Executive Chairman, Mr. Charles F. Dolan, plays a unique role in setting the strategic direction of the Company in addition to his role on the Board.
+The Compensation Committee further considered that the Company's Chairman Emeritus and Former Executive Chairman, Mr. Charles F. Dolan, plays a unique role in setting the strategic direction of the Company in addition to his role on the Board.
 Pay Governance compared Mr. Dolan's total target compensation to that received by other executive chairmen of other similar sized companies who were significant stockholders of their companies and found that Mr. Dolan's total target compensation was below the 50th percentile of this group.

-In connection with its review of 2019 compensation, the Compensation Committee set a general guideline for total target compensation, over time, at a range from the median to the 75th percentile of the applicable peer group, reserving for the Compensation Committee the flexibility to recognize differences by individual.
+In connection with its review of 2020 compensation, the Compensation Committee set a general guideline for total target compensation, over time, at a range from the median to the 75th percentile of the applicable peer group, reserving for the Compensation Committee the flexibility to recognize differences by individual.
 The Company competes for talented executives in a highly-compensated industry.
 The Compensation Committee believes that this range is appropriate in light of the competitive nature of the Company's businesses as well as the Company's and its management's performance.
 The Compensation Committee believes that these guidelines for total target compensation provide a useful point of reference, along with the other factors described above, in administering the Company's executive compensation program.
-For 2019, after considering individual performance and scope of responsibilities, the Compensation Committee believes that all NEOs are assigned total target compensation levels consistent with the compensation philosophy.
+For 2020, after considering individual performance and scope of responsibilities, the Compensation Committee believes that all NEOs are assigned total target compensation levels consistent with the compensation philosophy.